pearsonca/stdio-ghana/sessions/2014/tools/git.md

 <section markdown="block">
 ##Organizing with Github

 <aside class="notes" markdown="block">
-Github offers additional work organization tools:
+Github is not version control.
+It offers version control.
+Additionally, it offers work organization tools and GUIs:

  - issues - things that need to be done / fixed / etc; can be assigned to individuals
  - milestones - collections of issues

 separate from version control aspect, but VC aware.
-Can use commit messages to link issue resolution with particular commit / pull request
+Can use commit messages to link issue resolution with particular commit / pull request.
 </aside>
 </section>